-- 8.4 The school maintains a single central record of all recruitment checks, updated and monitored at least termly by the Executive Headteacher.
-In addition, an annual external check is conducted. - 8.5 Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained. - 8.6 Written notification will be requested from any agency or third party organisation used by us to confirm that the organisation has carried out the statutory recruitment checks. - 8.7 We will not routinely keep copies of DBS certificates, either electronically or in paper files but if we have good reason to do so, these will not be kept for longer than six months - 8.7 Risk assessments are carried out on all volunteer activities as required.
+- 8.4 The school maintains a single central record of all recruitment checks, updated and monitored at least termly, by senior leadership and governor. - 8.5 The Governing Body will determine the frequency and need for renewal of DBS for existing staff.
+(It is considered good practice to renew the DBS for all staff every three years, in line with MCC local policy). - 8.6 Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained. - 8.7 Written notification will be requested from any agency or third party organisation used by us to confirm that the organisation has carried out the statutory recruitment checks. - 8.8 We will not routinely keep copies of DBS certificates, either electronically or in paper files but if we have good reason to do so, these will not be kept for longer than six months - 8.9 Risk assessments are carried out on all volunteer activities as required.

-9. MANAGING ALLEGATIONS AND CONCERNS AGAINST STAFF, SUPPLY STAFF, VOLUNTEERS AND CONTRACTORS
+9.MANAGING ALLEGATIONS AND CONCERNS AGAINST STAFF, SUPPLY STAFF, VOLUNTEERS AND CONTRACTORS

-- 9.1 We follow the DfE guidance KCSiE, Section 4, when dealing with allegations made against staff, supply staff, volunteers and contractors applying the appropriate level of concern criteria and managing accordingly - 9.2 We follow the DfE guidance KCSiE, Section 4, when dealing with allegations made against staff, supply staff, volunteers and contractors applying the appropriate level of concern criteria and managing accordingly - 9.3 We work closely with the police, children's social care and MCC LADO when a risk of harm is indicated
+- 9.1 We follow the DfE guidance KCSiE, Section 4, when dealing with allegations made against staff, supply staff, volunteers and contractors applying the appropriate level of concern criteria and managing accordingly - 9.2 We work closely with the police, children's social care and MCC LADO when a risk of harm is indicated - 9.3 The welfare of the child/ren is paramount when considering an allegation and before contacting the LADO we make careful enquiries to help determine facts and foundation to the allegation, aware of not jeopardising any future police investigation

-- 9.4 The welfare of the child/ren is paramount when considering an allegation and before contacting the LADO we make careful enquiries to help determine facts and foundation to the allegation, aware of not jeopardising any future police investigation - 9.5 We consider allegations that may meet the harms threshold and those allegations/concerns that do not, referred to as 'low level concerns'.
-These are outlined in the Low Level Concerns section of the managing allegations against staff policy. - 9.6 The harms threshold indicates that a person would pose a risk of harm if they have- - Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children - Behaved or may have behaved in a way that indicates they may not be suitable to work with children (including behavior that may have happened outside school, known as transferable risk) - 9.7 Our Managing Allegations Policy details the processes and responses to reporting harm threshold cases and also managing their conclusions. - 9.8 Concerns that do not meet the harm threshold may include - Suspicions or nagging doubts about a member of staff - Complaints - Disclosures made by child, parent/carer or another adult within or outside of school - Inappropriate conduct outside of work - Those raised during recruitment and vetting processes - 9.9 Our open and transparent culture enables us to identify concerning, problematic or inappropriate behavior early thus minimising the risk of abuse - 9.10 Although low level concerns may not meet the harm threshold, they are not insignificant. - 9.11 All low level concerns are reported to the head of school and may also be self-referred (KCSiE provides further clarity on processes- 423-440)
+- 9.4 We consider allegations that may meet the harms threshold and those allegations/concerns that do not, referred to as 'low level concerns'.
+These are outlined in our Low Level Concerns Policy - 9.5 The harms threshold indicates that a person would pose a risk of harm if they have- - Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children - Behaved or may have behaved in a way that indicates they may not be suitable to work with children (including behavior that may have happened outside school/college, known as transferable risk) - 9.6 Our Managing Allegations Policy details the processes and responses to reporting harm threshold cases and also managing their conclusions. - 9.7 Concerns that do not meet the harm threshold may include - Suspicions or nagging doubts about a member of staff - Complaints - Disclosures made by child, parent/carer or another adult within or outside of school/college - Inappropriate conduct outside of work - Those raised during recruitment and vetting processes - 9.8 Our open and transparent culture enables us to identify concerning, problematic or inappropriate behavior early thus minimising the risk of abuse - 9.9 Although low level concerns may not meet the harm threshold, they are not insignificant. - 9.10 All low level concerns are reported to the headteacher/principal and may also be self-referred (KCSiE provides further clarity on processes- 430-436)